deg-skeletor/deg-skeletor.github.io/README.md

 ```shell
 skel
 ```
 Typing `skel` with no arguments will run the project's configured `build` task, and all of its configured subtasks.
+Subtasks will often be language-specific, such as `html`, `css` or `js`.

 ```shell
 skel [taskName]
 ```
-Typing `skel [taskName]` will run the specified task.
-Available tasks will vary based on project configuration, but could include `build`, `serve`, `watch` or `export` tasks.
+Typing `skel [taskName]` will run the specified task, as well as all of its configured subtasks.
+Available tasks will vary based on project configuration, but could include `build`, `serve`, `watch` or `export`.

 ```shell
 skel [taskName] --only [subtaskA,subtaskB]